-The Epidemiology and Genetics of Lung Cancer Research Program at Mayo Clinic engages in research to improve the detection and treatment of lung cancer and help improve the quality of life in lung cancer survivors.
+The Epidemiology and Genetics of Lung Cancer Research Program at Mayo Clinic researches better methods to detect and treat lung cancer and to improve the quality of life for lung cancer survivors.

-Mayo Clinic researchers have discovered that some inherited factors can influence the course of lung cancer, including response to treatment, disease progression, development of new cancer, survival and quality of life of the patients.
+Mayo Clinic researchers have discovered that some inherited factors can influence the course of lung cancer, including response to treatment, disease progression, development of a new cancer, long-term survival and quality of life.